El Salvador: El Borbollon

 • Processing method: Natural

-• Cupping Notes: Caramel, Nectarine, Orange.
+• Cupping Notes: Caramel, nectarine, orange, raspberry.

 Cup of Excellence Cupping Scores